Skip to navigation Skip to content

 EBT and ATM direct charging

-When issuing the EBT card to the customers, tell them that when they use the ATM to withdraw their cash:
+When issuing an EBT card to a customer, tell them that when they use the ATM to withdraw their cash:

-• They will be asked to accept or decline the transaction fee.
-They should accept the charge (that is, answer yes) however it will not be deducted from the balance of the card or from their entitlements.
-Any fee charged will be met by Services Australia
+• when asked to accept or decline the transaction fee, they should accept the charge (that is, answer yes).
+The fee will not be deducted from the balance of the card or from their entitlements.
+Services Australia will pay any fee charged

-• The full amount on the card will be available for the customer to withdraw and must be withdrawn in one transaction
+• the full amount on the card will be available for the customer to withdraw and they must withdraw it in one transaction

 EBT card issue amounts

-• EBT card issue amounts must be made in multiples of $20 or $50 and must not be for $10 or $30
+• Issue EBT card amounts in multiples of $20 or $50 (to allow for cash withdrawal at ATMs).
+They must not be for $10 or $30:

-• Issue amounts must be rounded up to the nearest multiple of $10
+• Round issued amounts up to the nearest multiple of $10

-• EBT card payments must be so the customer can meet their immediate needs. but are limited to:
+• EBT card payments are to ensure the customer can meet their immediate need/s, but are limited to:

 • a maximum of $200 for an urgent payment (early payment of fortnightly entitlement), or

-• a maximum of $1,000 if delay is due to Centrelink error
+• a maximum of $1,000 if delay is due to Centrelink error, or a Crisis Payment (CrP), or a hardship advance, or anticipated payments

 5

-Storage of EBT cards and personal Identification Numbers (PINs)
+Storage of EBT cards and Personal Identification Numbers (PIN)

-• EBT cards and the EBT daily issue register should be easily accessible to all officials within the office during business hours
+• EBT cards and the EBT daily issue register should be easily accessible to all officials within a service centre during business hours

 • To help monitor and safeguard EBT cards, they should be stored in a location accessible to staff, but not customers